mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > A hairsbreadth deviation
-> Will fail to accord with the final attunement.
+> will fail to accord with the final attunement.

 #### Commentary:

-If you miss the beat even slightly you cannot fit into the rhand of music.
+If you miss the beat even slightly you cannot fit into the rhythm of music.
 You slip off.
-So regardless of whether we understand Or not, our practice is to try to tune into the rhythm of music.
+So regardless of whether we understand or not, our practice is to try to tune into the rhythm of music.

 Regardless of whether you understand or not, you should keep your eyes open to how to tune in, because you are Buddha.
 Because you have to grow that seed of buddha nature.
 So you have already a great rhythm of music in your heart.
 Trying to tune into it is our practice.
 If you don’t, immediately there is a gap.
 That slight gap is huge, like the gap between heaven and earth.
 So it is pretty hard to live in peace and harmony.

-In the Shobogenzo Dogen Zenji says that if you wish to understand the seed of buddha nature you should know that it is precisely the causal conditions of time and season.
+In the *Shobogenzo* Dogen Zenji says that if you wish to understand the seed of buddha nature you should know that it is precisely the causal conditions of time and season.
 That is a big term; practically speaking it means time and space becomes fresh from moment to moment.
 It means there is no constant name that can apply to you.
 Good, bad, whatever.
 Nothing.
 Always you are fresh.
 So you have to live in this state of freshness.
 That is Buddhist logic.

 Why do we have to gassho with wholeheartedness?
 Should we gassho blindly?
 Meticulously?
 Nervously?
 With great tension?